HLegoinha/HARPN/README.md

 5) fiber:
-This should be a string refering to the 'A' or 'B' fibers. e.g: 'A'
+This should be a string refering to the 'A' or 'B' fibers. e.g. 'A'

 6) folder: